SKA-Bench: A Fine-Grained Benchmark for Evaluating Structured Knowledge Understanding of LLMs: Ethics Statement

 \section{Ethics Statement}

 In this paper, we construct \textit{SKA-Bench}, which is expanded and modified based on the existing 6 structured knowledge understanding evaluation datasets.
-Moreover, we incorporate manual annotation and manual synthetic data verification to ensure that it does not violate any ethics.
+These datasets have stated that there are no ethical concerns.
+Moreover, we also incorporate manual annotation and manual synthetic data verification to ensure that it does not violate any ethics.